JuliaData/DataCaches.jl/README.md

 |---|---|---|
 | `DATACACHES_DEFAULT_STORE` | See below | Override the default store used by `DataCache()` (no-argument constructor) |

-When `DATACACHES_DEFAULT_STORE` is not set, the no-argument `DataCache()` constructor stores its data in a [Scratch.jl](https://github.com/JuliaPackaging/Scratch.jl) scratch space under the active Julia depot (`~/.julia/scratchspaces/<DataCaches-UUID>/default/`).
-This integrates with Julia's package manager: the default cache is automatically removed if DataCaches.jl is ever uninstalled and `Pkg.gc()` is run.
+When `DATACACHES_DEFAULT_STORE` is not set, the no-argument `DataCache()` constructor stores its data inside the DataCaches depot at `~/.julia/scratchspaces/<DataCaches-UUID>/caches/defaultcache/`.
+The default cache is automatically removed if DataCaches.jl is ever uninstalled and `Pkg.gc()` is run.

-## Named scratch-backed caches
+## Named depot caches

-Pass a `Symbol` to `DataCache` to create a named cache within DataCaches.jl's own [Scratch.jl](https://github.com/JuliaPackaging/Scratch.jl) depot directory.
+Pass a `Symbol` to `DataCache` to create a named local cache inside DataCaches.jl's own depot directory.
 No path management or UUIDs required, and the cache is automatically removed if DataCaches.jl is uninstalled:

 ```julia
 dc = DataCache(:myproject)
 ```

-The store lives at `~/.julia/scratchspaces/<DataCaches-UUID>/myproject/`.
+The store lives at `~/.julia/scratchspaces/<DataCaches-UUID>/caches/local/myproject/`.
 Multiple independent stores are created by using different symbols:

 ```julia
 queries = DataCache(:pbdb_queries)